 Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients.
 They are easier to make than they look and totally worth the effort.

-How to Make The Striped Pattern
+How to Make the Striped Pattern

 You start by making the basic vanilla and matcha shortbread cookie dough.
 I already have my ideal ratio from my previous Matcha Shortbread Cookies.
 After you have made both flavors, it is time to layer them.